BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/1-OVERVIEW.md

 ## Introduction

-The Secure Components suite provides tools for easily implementing encryption (symmetric or public key), signing, and sharding of messages, including serialization to and from [CBOR](https://cbor.io/), and [UR](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md) formats.
+The Secure Components suite provides tools for easily implementing encryption (symmetric or public key), signing, and sharding of messages, and representation of knowledge graphs, including serialization to and from [CBOR](https://cbor.io/), and [UR](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md) formats.

 ## Status